petergaldata/assignment-booking-analysis/README.md

 - **Data Format**: The script expects bookings data in a specific JSON structure and airports data in a CSV format.
 Ensure that your data files match these expected formats.
 - **Resource Considerations**: This job is designed for distributed processing with Spark.
 Ensure that your Spark cluster has sufficient resources to handle the size of your dataset.
 - **Error Handling**: The script includes basic error handling for file reading and JSON parsing.
 Modify or extend error handling as needed for your specific use case.

-## Support

-For any issues or questions regarding this batch job, please refer to the project repository or contact the maintainers.